-The Commission has analysed the Rule change request and assessed the issues that it raises.
-For the reasons set out below and in the following chapters, the Commission has determined that a proposed more preferable Rule, rather than the proposed Rule, should be made.
+The Commission has analysed the rule change request and assessed the issues that it raises.
+For the reasons set out below and in the following chapters, the Commission has determined that a more preferable rule should be made.
+Its analysis of the proposed rule is also set out below.